 Configuration file samples are provided in IVRE's source repository, under pkg/apache and pkg/nginx.
-Also, the Docker creation files in docker/web and docker/web-apache can provide useful examples.
+Also, the Docker creation files in docker/web can provide useful examples.

 If you do not want (or cannot) to install a Web server, you can try IVRE's integrated server, suited for tests or tiny installations.
 Just run ivre httpd!